LudvigAlvir/jwt-intro/README.md

 View the new token in the decoder.

 The "iat" field is the time the token was created.
-We can now create a token with an expiration date.
+We can create a tokens with an expiration date as a security measure.

 <!-- prettier-ignore -->
 ```js